Amaranth supports Metabolism and Immune System

 Nutrition Profile of Amaranth

 Amaranthus including its leaves contains much higher protein concentration than almost any other grain present.
 Crude protein content in amaranthus comes up to 25% of dry matter.
-Also, it contains essential amino acids such as lysine and sulphur amino acids, which are hard to find in other grains.
+Also, it contains essential amino acids such as lysine and sulfur amino acids, which are hard to find in other grains.
 On top of it, more than 75% of raw protein from amaranthus is digestible, making it an excellent source for this essential macronutrient.

 Fiber and Essential Minerals